Woljtek/monitoring/grafana-monitoring/grafana/plugins/invalidations-completeness/README.md

 # Description

-This plugin is a panel used to manage invalidations associated to missing product.
+This plugin is a panel used to manage invalidations associated to missing products.

 It display a table with selectable rows and action buttons above the table: